kyungjae-lee/engineers-notebook/projects/index.md

-1. **<a href="./keypad-and-seven-segment-interfacing">Keypad & Seven-Segment Interfacing (Embedded System)</a>**
+1. **<a href="./7-segment-display-control-with-keypad">7-Segment Display Control with Keypad</a>**

    *Jan.
 2023 - Present*

-   An embedded C program to display keypad input to seven-segment display on STM32 board
+   Embedded C program to control 7-segment display with keypad and STM32 board

-2. **<a href="./button-led-soft-drink-vending-machine">Button-LED Soft Drink Vending Machine (Embedded System)</a>**
+2. **<a href="./button-led-soft-drink-machine">Button-LED Soft Drink Machine</a>**

    *Jan.
 2023 - Present*

-   An ARM assembly program to simulate a soft drink vending machine on Raspberry-Pi, using buttons and LEDs
+   ARM assembly program to simulate a soft drink vending machine on Raspberry-Pi, using buttons and LEDs

 3. **<a href="./tcpip-group-chat-application">TCP/IP Group Chat Application</a>**

    *Aug.
 2022 - Nov.
 2022*

-   A multi-threaded client/server socket application using C targeted to run on Unix/Linux environment
+   Multi-threaded client/server socket applications using C and the POSIX thread libraries

 4. **<a href="./console-blackjack">Console Blackjack</a>**